xvyz1/Slime-Chunk-Perimeter-Generator/README.md

 8. OPTIONAL.
 Try different rotations of the pattern.
 To measure which is best, replace the concrete powder with glass and do /perimeterinfo from the spot.
 Highest value is best.
 Usually gains a few blocks.

 9. Add the magma block outline.
+Same as obsidian.

 10. Using minihud, create a despawn sphere from the spot.
 Fly around and remove and chunks that aren't within the area.